tiangolo/poetry-version-plugin/README.md

 [tool.poetry]
 name = "my-awesome-package"
 version = "0"

-...
 ```

-That way, you will notice more easily if the plugin is not installed, as it will show that you are building a package with version `0` instead of the dynamic version set.
+That way, you will more easily notice if the plugin is not installed, as it will show that you are building a package with version `0` instead of the dynamic version set.

 ## An example `pyproject.toml`